sleeplessinc/node-msgd/README.md

 # node-msgd

-Implements a simple server for sending and receiving text messages.
+Implements a simple server for sending and receiving custom messages over HTTP

+## Example Use Case

-Example use case would be a web page using AJAX calls to send msgs to a server using a custom protocol.
+An example use case would be a web page using AJAX calls to send msgs to a server using a custom protocol.
-Example code here demonstrates this use case.

-This is the server:
+This is demonstrated below.

+Server code:

 	var msgd = require("./msgd")